-Get started · Cloudflare SSL docs
+Get started with SSL/TLS

 After you have chosen your edge certificate and updated your encryption mode, review the following Cloudflare settings:

-- Edge certificates: Customize different aspects of your edge certificates, from enabling Opportunistic Encryption to specifying a Minumum TLS Version.
+- Edge certificates : Customize different aspects of your edge certificates, from enabling Opportunistic Encryption to specifying a Minimum TLS Version.

-- Authenticated origin pull: Ensure all requests to your origin server originate from the Cloudflare network.
+- Authenticated origin pull : Ensure all requests to your origin server originate from the Cloudflare network.

-- Notifications: Set up alerts related to certificate validation status, issuance, deployment, renewal, and expiration.
+- Notifications : Set up alerts related to certificate validation status, issuance, deployment, renewal, and expiration.